ewired/gjs-guide/docs/extensions/development/creating.md

 ## Enabling the Extension

-Depending on whether you are running an X11 session or a Wayland session, we will prepare a simple debugging environment.
+Depending on whether you are running a Wayland session or an X11 session, we will prepare a simple debugging environment.
 For more information about debugging GNOME Shell extensions, see the [Debugging](debugging.html) page.

 For either session type, start by opening a new terminal, such as GNOME Terminal or GNOME Console.

-- **X11 Sessions**

-    Start by executing the following command, which will monitor the output of GNOME Shell:

-    ```sh
-    $ journalctl -f -o cat /usr/bin/gnome-shell
-    ```

-    Then press `Alt`+`F2` to open the *Run a Command* dialog, then run the built-in command `restart` to have GNOME Shell load your extension.

 - **Wayland Sessions**

     Execute the following command, which will start a nested instance of GNOME Shell: